Title: A Twist in the Tail ( The Oyster Cove Guesthouse #1)

 Anjana says she guessed the identity of the killer long before Josie could.
 I was so engrossed in reading about the cats and their antics that I didn’t really concentrate on the identity of the killer – well, that’s Josie’s job right? not mine!
 But I have to agree with Anjana about the perp.
 As the story ended, I felt this was more like an inverted mystery (of sorts).
 Meroop!
 You can read Anjana’s review here.

 There is no doubt that Leighann Dobbs is a cat lover.
 Why so?
-So many tidbits about cats and their behaviour throughout the story…
+So many tidbits about cats and their behavior throughout the story…

 It was a constant chore to keep the cats away from the computer.
 Apparently, they liked electronic devices, because they seemed to be taking turns either walking or laying on the keyboard and sitting behind the computer with their tails swishing on the screen.